EBIO5460Fall2025/class-materials/skills_tutorials/git01_setup.md

 On this website there is also a section for third-party GUI clients.
 You can ignore this section but feel to try some out.

 **Windows**\
 The installer will install both git and git-gui.
 When installing, there will be a bunch of questions.
 For most, the defaults are good.
-These three are important:
+These four are important:

+1) Choose to setup context menu items
-1) Adjust the name of initial branch name for new repositories: main
+2) Adjust the name of initial branch name for new repositories: main
-2) Choose default editor - I suggest [nano](https://www.nano-editor.org/), or [notepad++](https://notepad-plus-plus.org/).
+3) Choose default editor - I suggest [nano](https://www.nano-editor.org/), or [notepad++](https://notepad-plus-plus.org/).
-3) Adjust your path environment if necessary: Git from the command line and also from 3rd-party software (this is the default choice).
+4) Adjust your path environment if necessary: Git from the command line and also from 3rd-party software (this is the default choice).
 This is important to allow other programs (such as Positron or Rstudio) to find Git.

 **Mac**\
 Best to install via homebrew.\